 by Matt Slick

-Sincerity does not enable someone to go to Heaven.
-If sincerity were all that was necessary, then any sincere person who believed most anything could make it to Heaven.
-That means Mormons who sincerely believe that God came from another planet and has a goddess wife would make it to Heaven.
-It would also mean that Muslims who sincerely believe that Jesus is not God in flesh and did not die on the cross for our sins would also go to Heaven.
-It would mean that atheists would go to Heaven if they are sincere people and do good.
+Sincerity does not enable someone to go to heaven.
+If sincerity were all that was necessary, then any sincere person who believed most anything could make it to heaven.
+That means Mormons who sincerely believe that God came from another planet and has a goddess wife would make it to heaven.
+It would also mean that Muslims who sincerely believe that Jesus is not God in flesh, did not die on the cross for our sins, would also go to heaven.
+It would mean that atheists would go to heaven if they are sincere people and do good.
 But this is false.

 Jesus said, "For from within, out of the heart of men, proceed the evil thoughts, fornications, thefts, murders, adulteries, 22 deeds of coveting and wickedness, as well as deceit, sensuality, envy, slander, pride and foolishness.
 23 “All these evil things proceed from within and defile the man" (Mark 7:21-23).
 So, our hearts, the place where sincerity resides, is a place of wickedness.
 This is not to say that every thought and every intention is pure evil, but it does mean that our hearts are not good enough.